 Photo by Peggy Harrison

-Mapping the Dark: A Museum of Ambient Disorders is a five-year gallery-as-book project mining the interior lives of ten imagined characters each of whom forges a precious object as a visual response to his or her condition.
+Mapping the Dark: A Museum of Ambient Disorders is a five-year-in-the-making installation project mining the interior lives of ten imagined characters each of whom forges a precious object as a visual response to his or her condition.
 Their private mark becomes a tool with which to stabilize, suppress, or activate an inner state.

-Men in Suits: A Day on the Hill is an investigation through snapshots furtively captured during an outing on Capitol Hill.
-These enlarged images form the basis for a sequence of composite panels that track and collapse power structures in Washington DC, exposing failures of will that bring on tragic compromise.
+Men in Suits: A Day on the Hill ultimately became an investigation through snapshots furtively captured during an outing on Capitol Hill.
+These enlarged images formed the basis for a sequence of composite mixed-media panels that track and collapse power structures in Washington DC, exposing failures of will that bring on tragic compromise.